 It’s an exciting time to be alive, guys.

-ExpeditionTrips is a small independent company filled with savvy and spunky travel connoisseurs that possess a ridiculous amount of knowledge, seriously, I just want 1/100th of what they have up in those noggins.
-We specialize in expedition-style travel (obviously) and help people get to the most remote regions of the world – most notably being Antarctica.
+ExpeditionTrips is a small independent company filled with savvy and spunky travel connoisseurs that possess a ridiculous amount of knowledge.
+(Seriously, I just want 1/100th of what they have up in those noggins.)
+We specialize in expedition-style travel (obviously) and help people reach the most remote regions of the world – most notably being Antarctica.
 My month-long training was incredibly comprehensive and I learned – and continue to learn everyday – about glaciers, cruise ships, penguins and so much more.
 I’ve said it before and I’ll say it again, my brain is becoming so filled with Antarctica knowledge that if it explodes there will be ice chips flying in every direction.
 There.
 Is.
 So.
 Much.
 To.
 Learn.

 And then there are the incredible ships that get you down there, each offering a unique way to experience the most remote region in the world.
 Do you want to kayak amongst glaciers?
-Are you keen to stand in a colony of 10,000 king penguins in South Georgia?
+Are you keen to stand in a colony of 100,000 king penguins in South Georgia?
 May I interest you in a chilly polar plunge?
-Would you like 5 star dining by world renowned chefs or perhaps perhaps a more intimate experience aboard a small Russian-built vessel?
+Would you like 5-star dining by world renowned chefs?
+Or perhaps perhaps a more intimate experience aboard a small Russian-built vessel?
+I GOT YOU COVERED!

 I love connecting to people, learning what kind of experience they are looking for and finding the perfect trip for them amongst the incredible variety of options.
-It’s challenging as well; there are clients at all ends of the spectrum, at various stages of the planning process and I want to make all of them happy as clams.
-And I’m only doing Antarctica since I’m new.
+It’s challenging as well; there are clients at all ends of the spectrum and at various stages of the planning process, and I want to make all of them as happy as the penguins they are about to see.
+The crazy part is that I’m only doing Antarctica since I’m new.
 Soon I’ll be working with the Galapagos, the Amazon, Patagonia, Egypt, the South Pacific and essentially the entire rest of the world – but one very large continent at a time.

 As if it wasn’t spectacular enough, our office is close to Alki Beach and there is also a fantastic little coffeeshop we all frequent down the road from us, which I’m quickly learning is both a blessing and a curse.

 All in all, things are great and I’m a happy little camper.
-Soon my days won’t be spent commuting to work (ugh traffic) and I’ll have more time to write, but I suppose being consumed by travel and acquiring world knowledge isn’t all that bad.
+Soon my days won’t be spent commuting to work (ugh, traffic, you beastly thing) and I’ll have more time to write, but I suppose being consumed by travel and acquiring world knowledge isn’t all that bad.

 Feel free to check out our travel galleries featuring seals, penguins, glaciers, penguins, blue ice, penguins, mountains and penguins: click here to see it – do it for the adorable penguins.